signaldust/bunny-jit/README.md

 variables in memory unless you need to index an array or pass a pointer somewhere.
 Put them into [`env`](#env) instead.

-To generate instructions, you can then call the instruction methods on `Proc` which are described [below](#instruction-set).
-Note that the last instruction of every block must be either a jump (conditional or unconditional) or a return.
+To generate instructions, you can then call [instruction methods](#instruction-set) on `Proc`.
+The last instruction of every block must be either a jump (conditional or unconditional), a return instruction or a tail-call.
 Any instructions are placed into the last emitted label or the entry-block if no labels have been emitted yet.

 To generate new labels call `Proc::newLabel()` and to start emitting code to a previous created label call `Proc:emitLabel()` (see [env](#env) below).
 Any labels